Panzer Grenadier series: Arctic Front

 Arctic Front is a module that covers the Winter War between the Soviet Union and Finland.
 Modules are not playable by themselves -- Arctic Front requires Eastern Front for most of the scenarios.

 Edelweiss

 Edelweiss is another module and adds German mountain troops to Panzer Grenadier.
 Edelweiss also includes four 11/3" counters, twice the size as regular counters.
 These include two German Karl mortars and two Soviet river monitors.

 Black SS

 Black SS is yet another module and adds late war SS troops and scenarios.
 30 scenarios included and a counter sheet with 165 pieces replacing SS units from other games with new black backgrounds (instead of camo).
 1940: The Fall of France, Elsenborn Ridge, Road to Berlin and Beyond Normandy are required to play all of the scenarios.

 Marianas 1944

 Marianas 1944 covers the Battles of Tinian 1944, Guam 1941 and Guam 1944 and is a supplement for Saipan 1944, pitting American and Guam Insular Force Guard (GIFG) units against Japanese troops.
 Adds 30 scenarios, 24 counters and two maps to Saipan 1944.
+A lengthy article by David H. Lippman covers the history of the liberation of Guam.
+Other games are needed to play, for the maps.